 Education and Engineering Experience

-Ryann joined the firm in July 2010 after receiving her juris doctor degree from Marquette University Law School (cum laude).
-While at Marquette, Ryann was a member of the Intellectual Property Law Review and the Intellectual Property Moot Court Team.
+Ryann joined the firm after receiving her J.D. from Marquette University Law School (cum laude) where she was a member of the Intellectual Property Law Review and the Intellectual Property Moot Court Team.
 Ryann is the author of a law review article regarding intellectual property issues facing farmers, titled “Farmers’ Rights and Open Source Licensing,” which published in the Spring 2011 edition of the Arizona Journal of Environmental Law and Policy.

-Prior to attending law school, Ryann earned a bachelor of science degree in electrical engineering from The Georgia Institute of Technology (2003).
-As an engineer, Ryann worked for more than four years in the area of bio-signal processing, first as an intern at NASA Johnson Space Center and then as a neural signal analyst at Impulse Monitoring, Inc.
+Ryann has a B.S. in electrical engineering from Georgia Institute of Technology.
+As an engineer, Ryann worked for more than four years in the area of signal processing, first as an intern at NASA Johnson Space Center and then as a signal analyst at Impulse Monitoring, Inc.

-Ryann was selected for inclusion in Thomson Reuters' 2015 and 2016 Super Lawyers - Rising Stars list in the field of intellectual property law.
+Ryann has been selected for inclusion in Thomson Reuters' Super Lawyers - Rising Stars list in the field of intellectual property law every year since 2015.